The Conversations Clinicians Avoid — and Why They Matter

 Registration & Pricing

-Space is intentionally limited to preserve warmth, connection, and meaningful discussion.
+Space is intentionally limited to preserve the warmth, connection, and meaningful discussion that make this experience unique.

-*If cost is a barrier, please feel free to reach out.
-We value accessibility and are happy to discuss options when possible.
+*If cost is a barrier, please don't hesitate to reach out.
+Accessibility matters to us, and we're happy to discuss options whenever possible.

 Who This Is For